Animals on Campus (Including Service and Assistance Animals)Skip to content Skip to main navigation

 Section III.
 Procedures for Assistance Animals in Campus Housing

-1. Owners seeking permission to keep an Assistance Animal in college housing must first register with OASID and provide the appropriate documentation.
+1. Owners seeking permission to keep an Assistance Animal in College Housing must first register with the Office of Access and Services for Individuals with Disabilities (OASID) and provide the appropriate documentation establishing them as an individual as a disability as outlined on the OASID website (https://www.tc.columbia.edu/oasid/forms/).

-2. Documentation of the need for an Assistance Animal should follow OASID’s guidelines for documentation of disability as outlined on the OASID website.
-Documentation should be current -- dated within the last 6 months -- and should generally include the following information:
+2. Documentation of the need for an Assistance Animal should be current -- dated within the last 6 months -- and should generally include the following information:

 a.
 Verification of the individual’s disability from a physician, psychiatrist, social worker, or other mental health professional,